 We recommend allowing 90 minutes to enjoy your tastings, do some shopping, and make purchases.

 Yes, we have a Family Club.
 Purchase 5 cases of wine in a calendar year and you’ll receive a lifetime family membership!
 Benefits include complimentary tasting passports, fantastic discounts on wine, and invites to family-club exclusive events.
 Make sure to sign up when you visit!

 That really depends on the atmosphere you’re looking for!
 Early summer through late fall is our peak season.
 Weekends are extremely busy, so there may be crowds and a wait to taste.
 Saturdays are by far the busiest days of the week, while weekdays will be quieter.
 If you plan on arriving by bus or limo during peak season, be sure to make your reservation early.

 Winter through early spring is our off season.
 We do have shorter operating hours during this time.
 If you visit on a weekday, there is a good chance you could have the entire winery to yourself.

 We do not host weddings on the estate.
 We stay busy running 4 tasting rooms, a café, coffee shop, and 2 production facilities!

-What does R.S. stand for?
+What does R.S. mean?

 R.S. stands for Residual Sugar.
 The higher the percentage, the sweeter the wine.

-What does IBU stand for?
+What does IBU mean?

 IBU stands for International Bitterness Unit.
 It measures the actual bitterness of a beer.